handsontable/handsontable/docs/content/guides/integrate-with-react/react-setting-up-a-locale.md

 ## Overview

-The following example shows a Handsontable instance with locales set up in React.
+The following example shows a Handsontable instance with translations set up in React.

 ## Example